godunko/a0b-tools/README.md

 This crate provides utility to construct custom GNAT runtime for bare board applications.
 It supports construction of three well known runtime profiles: `light`, `light-tasking` and `embedded` with necessary customization for particular project.
-Startup code and linker script should be provided by the application for now.
+Optionally, it generates simple startup code and linker script.

 ## Ideas